Three killings within 11 days have a Tampa, Florida, neighborhood on edge

 Tampa police released a new video on Thursday showing a “person of interest” seen running away from the first of three recent homicides that have baffled investigators and prompted fears of a serial killer.

-The grainy surveillance video, taken at different angles, shows the same person who was seen walking along a street in the historic Seminole Heights neighborhood in an earlier video released by police.
+The video, taken at different angles, shows the same person seen in the historic Seminole Heights neighborhood in an earlier video released by police.

 “I’ve come up with four reasons why this person is running,” interim Tampa Police Chief Brian Dugan told reporters.
 “One, they may be late for dinner.
 Two, they’re out exercising.
 Three, they heard gunshots and, number four, they just murdered Benjamin Mitchell.”